 Strategies by Actor

 Methodologically, the identification of recruitment and use strategies for NNAJ involved a semi-automatic process.
 Relevant segments mentioning NNAJ, recruitment and use each were extracted.
 Keywords related to strategies were identified.
 A tagging system was developed and then refined on the Ombudsperson’s Office archive.
 Table 1 presents the 12 main strategies detected in the documents, the number of documents mentioning each, and some specific examples.
 Out of 796 documents on recruitment and use, 279 (35%) did not mention strategies.
 Two key elements are important for the analysis.
 First, the Colombian case presents several regional particularities, hence, even within the same group (especially for Guerrillas and Paramilitaries) their regional operations adapt to cultural and geographical contexts.
 Second, multiple strategies can coexist, this means that while in one place of the country girls are being recruited for non-combat activities, girl teenagers can be recruited as a vehicle to involve and recruit boy teenagers in another region.
-Additionally, these strategies are the ones identified over two decades, in consequence, some are the mutation of others, for example, recruitment family quota is not a common practice as gifts, promises and handouts are nowadays.
+Additionally, these strategies adapt to the time and context the conflict is taking place and are the ones identified over two decades.
+In consequence, some are the mutation of others, for example, recruitment family quota, which was vastly implemented by guerrillas in the late 1900’s and beginning of the 00´s is not a common practice as gifts, promises and handouts are nowadays.
+It is important to highlight that strategies for recruitment adapt to territory, culture and time.
+Hence, the terms in Table 1 align with the transformation of the Colombian conflict and the emerging communication and status-quo norms like using technology to reach or attract younger generations.

 Table 1.
 Total of documents mentioning recruitment strategies and use of children [Own Elaboration].